Source: Mom, cir. 1970’s

 - 2 cups bread crumbs

 - 4 cups tomato sauce

 - 1 to 2 TBS parmigiano reggiano cheese grated, to sprinkle on top.

-Wash and peel the eggplant, then slice in circle shapes.
+- Wash and peel the eggplant, then slice in circle shapes.
 Be sure your slices are no wider than ½” and try to keep them all the same size for even cooking.
 Lay them all out on a wooden board, and sprinkle with a few pinches of salt-this sweats them, thus making them better for frying, and it only takes an extra 5 min.

 - Once the eggplant have sweated, dab them off with a paper towel or two to remove excess water.